Dr. David Calland,

 Dr. David Calland joined Bryan College in July 2020 as the Vice President of Academics and Provost.
-He is responsible for the administration of all of the College’s academic programs including the School of Arts and Sciences, the School of Adult and Graduate Studies, and the Vogel School of Engineering.
+He is responsible for the administration of all of the College’s academic programs including the School of Humanities and Christian Studies, the School of Professional Studies, and the Vogel School of Engineering.
 He also is a member of the President’s Executive Cabinet.

 Dr. Calland holds a PhD in organizational management from Capella University in Minnesota, a master’s degree in business administration and a bachelor’s degree with an emphasis in psychology from Liberty University.
 Incoming Bryan College President Dr. Douglas Mann noted Dr. Calland’s breadth of unique roles and experience in federal government, private industry and higher education, that he said make him a perfect fit for Bryan College.